 Judy Shea is a social worker, therapist and parent living in Dorchester.
 She is the former Director of the Parent Child Program at The Little House, a community agency in Dorchester.
 Judy has an MS in Social Work from Boston University and has been teaching early childhood art classes with Dot Art for 10 years.

 Ed Pazaneese is and Art Educator who has for many years been the director of the Families Learning Together Program at Spontaneous Celebrations in Jamaica Plain.
 He has a degree in Early Childhood Education with a focus on Special Education.
 Ed has taught for Dot Art in our school partnership program for several years and also holds a degree in Art Education from Mass College Art.

 Cheryl Robinson is an artist, teacher and mother who has taught classes for Dot Art for over ten years.
 She has an undergraduate degree from Mass College of Art in Painting and Printmaking and an MFA in Drawing and Intermedia from the University of Iowa.
 She is licensed K-12 Visual Arts Teacher in the State of Massachusetts.
 She has created public artworks for the Boston Housing Authority with funding from the Edward Ingersoll Brown Fund.
 She has exhibited regionally and nationally.

-Liz Carney, Director for Dot Art, is a visual artist born and raised in Dorchester.
-Liz has twenty years of experience working as a classroom art teacher and community arts educator and has also exhibited her own artwork in numerous solo and group exhibitions.
-She holds a degree in Fine Art from Smith College.
-Liz was former director of Arts Programs for Boys and Girls Clubs of Dorchester and has taught art in the NYC Public Schools, Boston Public Schools, The Boston Housing Authority and the Provicnetown Art Association and Museum.
-She has served on numerous arts related boards and is also the owner of an art gallery in Provincetown MA.
+Liz Carney, Director for Dot Art, is a visual artist born and raised in Dorchester who has twenty years of experience working in the classroom and as a community arts educator.
+Liz was former director of Arts Programs for Boys and Girls Clubs of Dorchester and has taught art in the NYC Public Schools, Boston Public Schools, The Boston Housing Authority and the Provincetown Art Association and Museum.
+She has served on numerous arts related boards and is also the owner of Four Eleven Gallery in Provincetown MA.
+Liz has exhibited her own artwork in numerous solo and group exhibitions and has a degree in Studio Art from Smith College.